jotavetech/focus-pocus/README.md

     <img src="https://img.shields.io/badge/chrome-extension-8A2BE2" alt="Chrome extension" />
 </div>

-> FocusPocus is a Chrome extension created to help you maintain focus on your studies by blocking access to pages that may distract you during focus mode.
+> FocusPocus is a browser extension created to help you maintain focus on your studies by blocking access to pages that may distract you during focus mode.

 ![FocusPocus icon (a clock) with the text 'FocusPocus' and below a slogan 'Stay focused as if under a magical spell'](https://i.imgur.com/pn5aZcT.png)